Dim sim

-A dim sim is a Chinese-inspired meat and vegetable dumpling-style snack food, popular in Australia and to a lesser extent in New Zealand.
-It was popularized in the 1940s by William Chen Wing Young, a Chinese Australian born in Wahgunyah, Victoria in 1896, whose family originally came from Guangdong, and the father of Australian celebrity chef, author and TV personality Elizabeth Chong.
-The name derives from the pronunciation diim syiim (點心) in Toisanese, the predominant dialect spoken at the time by Central Melbourne's Chinese community.
+A dim sim is a Cantonese Dim Sum dish inspired meat and vegetable dumpling-style snack food, popular in Australia.
+It was popularised in the 1940s by William Chen Wing Young, a Chinese Australian born in Wahgunyah, Victoria in 1896, whose family originally came from Guangdong, and the father of Australian celebrity chef, author and TV personality Elizabeth Chong.
+The name derives from the pronunciation diam1 sim² (點心) in Teochew.

 Description

 The commercial snack food normally consists of minced meat, cabbage, and seasoning, encased in a wrapper similar to that of a traditional siu mai dumpling.
 They are typically cylindrical, or sometimes a larger, globular shape.
 They can be steamed or deep-fried, and are commonly dressed or dipped in soy sauce, tomato sauce or sweet chilli sauce.
 An alternative way of cooking dim sims is to barbecue them, by cutting the dim sim in half lengthwise and placing on a hot barbecue.
 A barbecued dim sim is known as a "Moe crayfish", "cray" or "oyster" after the Victorian township of Moe.
 Vegetarian dim sims normally contain cabbage, carrot, vermicelli, Chinese shiitake mushrooms or other vegetable fillings, along with seasoning, although these are not generally available in commercial outlets.

 Dim sims differ from typical Chinese dumplings in that they are often much larger, have a thicker, doughier skin and are shaped more robustly.

-They are primarily sold in fish and chip shops, service stations, corner shops, and some Chinese restaurants and takeaway outlets in Australia.
+They are primarily sold in fish-and-chip shops, service stations, corner shops, and some Chinese restaurants and takeaway outlets in Australia.
 Supermarkets, some Chinese yum cha wholesale outlets and Asian frozen food companies also commonly sell this snack frozen for home cooking.
 They can also be found at Chinese food outlets in New Zealand.